-Choosing Wisely: Five Commonly Performed Tests and Treatments in Pulmonary Medicine That May Not Always Be Necessary
+Choosing Wisely: Five Commonly Performed Tests and Treatments in Pulmonary and Critical Care Medicine That May Not Always Be Necessary

 The five recommendations for pulmonary medicine are: